 Using one of these options means you have eliminated the mundane tasks associated with a Xero set up and can focus on starting with a clean organisation that has all the basic details.

 The added bonus is that these conversions usually go through a lot more quickly than the usual turnaround time (large files excepted).

 5. What is the state of your Chart of Accounts, does it need a tidy up?
 Or do you want to take advantage of report codes?

 The other important consideration during a conversion is the possibility to clean up.
 If you are already using Xero report templates and report codes, you have the option to import your standard chart of accounts and map your client’s data into it as part of the custom Chart of Accounts service available to Jet Convert Partners.

 It means in Xero, whatever history you bring in (details or comparative balances) will use your clean chart of accounts.

 We use an artificial intelligence algorithm to pre-match the old chart of accounts with the new one that makes sure all required account types are honored.
 In a simple drag and drop operation, you can then map the remaining ones (or choose to add them).

 At the conclusion of the conversion you will receive a report showing the Chart of Accounts as it was originally and then how it now appears in Xero.
-A huge time saver for you and an opportunity to clean up a Chart of Accounts that has gotten out of hand and leverage the ability to run the same reports across your all of your Xero orgs.
+A huge time saver for you and an opportunity to clean up a Chart of Accounts that have gotten out of hand while leveraging the ability to run the same reports across all of your Xero organisations.

 If you are interested about how the custom Chart of Accounts service works you can read more here.